-The court has a very wide discretion to decide who gets what.
-This flexibility allows the court to take into account a family's individual circumstances and find a tailor-made arrangement.
-However, this flexibility can make it difficult to predict with any uncertainty what decision a judge will arrive at.
+The court has a very wide discretion when deciding who gets what on a divorce.
+This flexibility allows the court to take into account a family's individual circumstances when splitting assets and considering maintenance and to come up with a tailor-made arrangement.
+However, this flexibility can make it difficult to predict with any certainty what decision a judge or arbitrator will arrive at.

 The court will always:

 - put the welfare of your children first